 - Meet peers with whom they can brainstorm, build relationships, and troubleshoot common challenges

+III.
 Incorporating Grid-interactive Efficient Building (GEB) into Your Energy Efficiency Programs

-Facilitators: Chris Perry and Hannah Bastian, ACEEE
+Facilitators: Chris Perry, Hannah Bastian, and Dan York, ACEEE

 Grid-interactive efficient buildings or GEBs can help a utility manage electrical loads to ensure a stable, secure grid.
 Join us for this GEB workshop, where ACEEE will present findings from its work with utilities and program administrators on creating GEB programs, followed by breakout sessions to brainstorm how to transform traditional energy efficiency programs to incorporate GEB aspects.
 This session will consider many different aspects from designing optimal rates for GEBs to creating the most impactful program structure to marketing GEB benefits to consumers.

+IV.
 Preparing a Resilient and Inclusive Energy Efficiency Workforce

-Facilitators: Mary Shoemaker and Roxana Ayala, ACEEE
+Facilitators: Roxana Ayala, Bryan Howard, and Lauren Ross ACEEE

 In this workshop, we will explore opportunities to build a robust and diverse energy efficiency workforce.
 We will start by exploring inequities in the energy efficiency workforce and examining approaches to creating high-quality jobs in this sector for underrepresented workers.
 We will then hear from utilities, community-based organizations, and other training providers who have successfully delivered inclusive workforce development programs and placed participants in energy efficiency and electrification jobs.
 Finally, participants will apply lessons learned from these models to their own circumstances, defining concrete next steps for making their local workforce more equitable.
 We will identify tangible strategies to help the energy efficiency industry better reflect the communities it serves.